 Our Tambopata Biodiversity Reserve and Agroforestry project combines the Tambopata National Reserve and the Bahuaja-Sonene National Park, which are both internationally recognised biodiversity hotspots in the Peruvian Amazon.
 Here, the lush tropical rainforests provide habitat for an incredible variety of rare and endangered wildlife.

-This project is creating an economic buffer zone around a 591,851 hectare forest (an area about the size of Los Angeles).
+This project is creating an economic buffer zone around a 573,299 hectare forest.
 By helping local farmers with the transition to sustainable cocoa production, degraded land is being restored and deforestation pressures relieved.
 This creates a barrier to protect the rainforest and provides people with a forest-friendly and sustainable livelihood.

 Conservation and protection activities inside the forest include biological monitoring and scientific research, as well as surveillance and control of illegal human behaviours.